rvdb/SCALA/SCALA IP Ingestion Manual.md

 |----|---------|
 |Install the “tree” app|Install on Mac</br>Open a terminal and run:</br><code>brew install tree</code></br></br>Install on Linux</br>Open a terminal and run:</br><code>sudo apt update && sudo apt-get install tree|

 <span title="We may add more options for creating filelists/filetrees at a later stage: Create filelist using Treesize; Create filelist using Python os.module; + filelist / treetool in Bitcurator.
 Partners can add their own preferred methods.
 You can also create a filelist of the whole archive and include this in the documentation folder."><i>You can create a filelist and filetree for the root folder you are in using option 1.
-Alternatively, if you want to create filelists and filetrees for many TS’ at once, please follow option 2.</i></span>
+Alternatively, if you want to create filelists and filetrees for many TSes at once, please follow option 2.</i></span>

 |Task|Win10|Mac/Linux|
 |----|-----|---------|